Tooth Sensitivity: Causes and Treatments

 Sleep Apnea 101

-Sleep is an essential component of our well-being and overall health, helping to restore body and mind.
+Sleep Apnea Sleep is an essential component of our well-being and overall health, helping to restore body and mind.
 When sleep is interrupted through chronic snoring and sleep apnea, there are a variety of complications and health effects that result from abnormal breathing during sleep.
-While sleep apnea is more common among...
+While sleep apnea is more...

 Tooth Sensitivity: Causes and Treatments

+What is Tooth Sensitivity?
 Clinically known as dentin hypersensitivity, Tooth sensitivity is a common dental concern that affects over 40 million Americans, according to The Academy of General Dentistry.
-Sensitivity in your teeth occurs due to the breakdown of enamel in your teeth and eroding the protective barrier between your teeth and its roots....
+Sensitivity in your teeth occurs due to the breakdown of enamel in your teeth and eroding the protective barrier between your...

 Request an Appointment